Tracking a Rich Rail History

 A Guided Tour

-During this process, we restored some old black and white photos of the buildings from when they were first built into the city.
+During this print design process, we restored some old black and white photos of the buildings from when they were first built into the city.
 This allowed us to take some time to make the cover even better.
 After the design was approved by city officials, we handled the coordinating of getting 1,000 – 11″ x 17″ tri-fold brochures printed and delivered.

 Maps, Maps, Maps

-The process of creating a map for The City of Hinton involved pulling the map from Google Maps to make sure that we had the most up to date version of the street names and building locations.
+The process of creating a map for the Historic Hinton project involved pulling the map from Google Maps to make sure that we had the most up to date version of the street names and building locations.
 We used this map to create a vector version that pinpointed all of the designated landmarks with their assigned number for this project.
 This allowed tourists to easily find landmarks.

 Vintage Logo Creation

-We needed a logo that could go on the cover page of the brochure, so we put together a simple, vintage-style logo for the map, as well as making a vector version of a huge landmark within the city – The Bluestone Dam.
+We needed a logo that could go on the cover page of the brochure, so we explored a branding identity and put together a simple, vintage-style logo for the map, as well as making a vector version of a huge landmark within the city – The Bluestone Dam.
 We really wanted the tone and audience to center around a historic vibe.